This section is to help dialogue circle participants prepare for taking part in successful dialogue groups.

 A powerful set of documentary films and short videos has been curated to form the spine of this dialogue series.
 Sometimes there is more than one per session, but in all cases, it is a maximum of 90 minutes of viewing.
 You will decide as a group whether to watch them together when you gather, or at home as homework (alone or in small groups), or a mix.

-In terms of access, a few of the films/videos are currently available online at no cost, and those links are embedded in the session-by-session Study Guide pages.
+In terms of access, a few of the assigned films/videos are currently available elsewhere online at no cost, and those links are embedded in the session-by-session Study Guide pages.

-In the case of the majority of films that have been programmed for this series – full-length documentaries and episodes of documentary series – The Episcopal Church has purchased streaming licenses in order to provide access to them on the Church’s website.
-They can be viewed at no cost by congregations that are hosting dialogue circles, but there are some important restrictions that come with these licenses that we ask you to respect (see below).
+In the case of the majority of films that have been programmed for this series – full-length documentaries and episodes of documentary series – The Episcopal Church has purchased (or had donated) the necessary streaming licenses in order to provide access to them directly on the Church’s website.
+They can be viewed at no cost by congregations that are hosting dialogue circles, but unlike the “elsewhere online” films above, there are some important restrictions that come with these licenses that we ask you to respect (see below).
 This is why the Study Guide section of these webpages is password-protected.
 As with the material that is free elsewhere online, the links to these films also are embedded in the session-by-session Study Guide pages.

 Your circle initiator or facilitator will provide you with a password to access the Study Guide section of the website once he/she has registered and received it.